VitoChan01/Pebbles/blog_post.md

   "
 read_time: false
 tags:
-  - Stereo vision
+  - Stereo depth
   - segmentation
-  - classification
+  - Segment-Anything
   - U-Net
 ---

 # Introduction
-General idea:\
-do a instance segmentation of pebbles see wt works better why? search later

 Sediment charateristics and grain-size distribution carries important information on the drainage system, the ecosystem, and the weather condition (Soloy et al., 2020; Wang et al., 2019).
 Unfortunately, traditional methods to manually collect these information are costly, labor intensive, and time consuming.
 Over the years, various techniques have been developed seeking to reduce manual input through machine learning.
-This project is an attempt to utilize a U-Net-SAM 2-pass approach in conjunction with stereo depth estimation to automize image based sampling.
+This project is an attempt to utilize an U-Net-SAM 2-pass approach in conjunction with stereo depth estimation to automize image based sampling.

 *This internship was supervised by Prof. Dr. Bodo Bookhagen.*